 If you don’t mind a bit of a drive (25 minutes or so), there is a Four Points by Sheraton Studio City that happens to be a category 2, which is a relative bargain for Orlando.
 It’s located close to Universal Studios park, and would provide a good base for exploring the area.
 Rooms have two queen size beds with a possibility of adding a rollaway.

 You can see hotel listings and corresponding categories on this SPG page (scroll all the way down).

 3) You have plans to stay at Marriott properties that are category 1, 2 and 3.

-Those cost 7,500, 10,000 and 15,000 points respectively.
+Those cost 7,500, 10,000 and 15,000 Marriott points respectively.
 Marriott takeover has made SPG points even more valuable and versatile.
 Since you can transfer them to Marriott on 1:3 basis, you can score some sweet deals at various low category properties.
 This can come in handy during road trips because Marriott has a fantastic footprint, unlike SPG.
-Plus, don’t forget, you will get every 5th night free.
+Plus, don’t forget, you will get every 5th night free with Marriott program.